stevedonovan/gentle-intro/nom-intro.md

 ```

 The `named!` macro creates functions which take byte slices (`&[u8]`) and return the type in
-angle brackets.  `tag!` matches a literal string [ASCII?] in that stream of bytes, and its value is
+angle brackets.  `tag!` matches a literal string in that stream of bytes, and its value is
 a byte slice representing that literal.

 We call the defined parser `get_greeting` with a `&str` converted to '&[u8]`, and